apptentive/apptentive-android/docs/IntegrationAndTesting.md

 # Integration & Testing

-The Apptentive Android SDK lets you provide a powerful and simple channel to communicate with your customers.
-With it, you can manage your app's ratings, let your customers give you feedback, respond to customer feedback, show surveys at specific points within your app, and more.
+This document will show you how to integrate the Apptentive Android SDK into your app, configure it, and test to make sure it's working properly.
+Each section lists the minimum necessary configuration, as well as optional steps.

 # Download

 The Apptentive Android SDK is open source.
-The project is located [here](https://github.com/apptentive/apptentive-android).
+The project is lociated [here](https://github.com/apptentive/apptentive-android).

 To download the SDK, either clone the SDK